ArielMejiaDev/pagalogt/README.md

     }
 ```

-### Validation in Laravel 7 and 8
+### In Laravel 7 and 8

+You can use the old validation way (since Laravel 5.5 - 6.x)

-The library change response, so you can validate like this:
+In laravel 7 and 8 the library change response, so you can validate like this:

 ```php
 $response = PagaloGT::add(1, 'product', 100.00)->withTestCard()->withTestCredentials()->pay();